How to Sell a House By Owner in Florida (2026 Update)

 pro tip icon

 Pro Tip: If homes in your area are selling for 3% to 5% below list price, set your price accordingly.
-Have a plan to lower it within the first two to three weeks if interest is low.
+Have a plan to lower it within the first two to three weeks if buyer interest is low.

 Consider Unique Features and Upgrades